Keeping Your Home Safe with Amazon EchoBy - 02/17/2017

 Amazon Echo and I have been roomies for over a year.
 At first, I was obsessed.
 But now, as is typical with roommate situations, I find her slightly annoying and slightly fun.
-I purchased Echo for one reason and one reason only, to answer the unavoidable question, “Can a stationary piece of equipment with a sassy voice really improve your home’s security?”
+I purchased Echo for one reason and one reason only, to answer the unavoidable question, “Can a camera-less device with a sassy voice really improve home security?”

-Although you might think of Alexa as little more than a Bluetooth speaker, she can help improve your home’s security.
-At first, she worked alone.
-But now, her family has grown to include Echo Dot and Amazon Tap.
+Although you might think of Alexa, Amazon Echo’s persona, as little more than a voice added to a Bluetooth speaker, the technology can help improve your home’s security.
+At first, Alexa was accessible only through Amazon Echo.
+But now, you can access Alexa through Echo Dot, Amazon Tap, and even third-party devices.

 Amazon Echo Dot

-Shrink Echo to 1.5″ and you’ll have the Echo Dot.
+Shrink Echo to 1.5″ and you’ll have Echo Dot.
 Echo Dot is a smaller, less expensive version of Amazon Echo, but just as smart.
 Like the original, you can use Echo Dot to stream music from Prime Music, Pandora, or Spotify.
-She also gives you access to internet radio and podcasts via iHeartRadio and TuneIn, as well as audiobooks from Audible and the Kindle Store.
-And of course, Echo Dot can use Alexa to control a growing number of smart home devices.
+Through Alexa, you also have access to internet radio and podcasts via iHeartRadio and TuneIn, as well as audiobooks from Audible and the Kindle Store.
+And of course, Echo Dot can control a growing number of smart home devices.
 If Echo can do it, Echo Dot can do it too.

 Echo Dot (2nd Generation)

 When comparing to the original Amazon Echo, the catch is that Dot loses the omnidirectional speaker that gives Echo an extra special sound.
-Basically, the speaker sucks and is comparable to the sound that comes from your cell phone, but slightly better.
-The good news is that you can hook up Echo Dot to a Bluetooth speaker or your existing stereo system using an audio cable (sells for $4).
-If you need help finding a compatible device, Amazon keeps a list of Bluetooth speakers that will work with Dot.
+Echo Dot’s speaker is only slightly better than the sound that comes from your cell phone.
+The good news is that you can hook it up to a Bluetooth speaker or your existing stereo system using an audio cable (sold separately).
+If you need help finding a compatible speaker, Amazon keeps a list of Bluetooth speakers that work with Dot here.
 The list includes Amazon Tap, more on that later.

 When comparing to the original Dot, there are some minor differences besides the obvious price difference.